c4-project/c4f/README.md

 ### `litmusify`: convert a single assembly or C file to a litmus test

 ```
-$ act litmusify COMPILER-NAME path/to/asm/or/C
+$ act litmusify -compiler COMPILER-NAME path/to/asm/or/C
+$ act litmusify -arch ARCH-NAME path/to/asm
 ```

-This asks `act` to try to convert the given file into a Litmus test, using the spec for compiler `COMPILER-NAME`.
-If the file ends in `.c`, `act` will run the compiler to generate assembly first; otherwise, it assumes the file is already an assembly listing compatible with `COMPILER-NAME`'s spec.
+This asks `act` to try to convert the given file into a Litmus test, using the spec for compiler `COMPILER-NAME` (or the architecture named `ARCH-NAME`).

+If the file ends in `.c`, `act` will run the compiler to generate assembly first; otherwise, it assumes the file is already an assembly listing compatible with the given compiler or architecture.
+Note that trying to litmusify a `.c` file using `-arch ARCH-NAME` will fail.

 By default, the litmus test is printed on stdout.
 You can use `-o FILE` to override, and/or `-herd` to apply `herd` directly to the generated litmus test before outputting.

-**NOTE**:
-Since `act` won't have any information besides that inside the assembly file, the litmus output won't have any postconditions or initial assignments, and `act` will make incomplete guesses about where program boundaries and interesting memory locations are.

 ### `test`: processing a memalloy run